StylishThemes/GitHub-Dark/README.md

 - `grunt user`: Build a userstyle ready to be pasted on userstyles.org.
 - `grunt usermin`: Same as `grunt user`, but outputs a minified style.
 - `grunt usercss`: Build a [Usercss](https://github.com/openstyles/stylus/wiki/Usercss) style, to be used with modern userstyle engines like [stylus](https://github.com/stylus/stylus).
-- `grunt themes`: Parse all theme files and combine them into minfied styles in the `themes` directory.
+- `grunt themes`: Parse all theme files and combine them into minified styles in the `themes` directory.
 - `grunt clean`: Reformat `github-dark.css` to conform the style guide.
 - `grunt lint`: Run Stylelint on `github-dark.css`.
 - `grunt authors`: Regenerate the `AUTHORS` file based on git history.